 - Has a functioning conveyor belt and food items that can be scanned

-- You will need a tablet to key into all the fun learning activities
+- You'll need a tablet to key into all the fun learning activities

 Best retro pick

 This vintage-inspired cash register will conjure images of a once screen-free world.
 Three brightly colored levers can be used to spin the illustrated picture reels.
 Meanwhile, children can work on their fine motor skills by inserting the six chunky plastic coins into the overhead slots.

 The Fisher-Price Cash Register (check price on Walmart) has a large crank that rings a bell and opens the cash drawer.
 In our humble opinion, the coolest part of this toy is the mesmerizing coin shoot.